Broadmarsh project 'to create 6,000 jobs in Nottingham'

 The council said as part of the planning permission Westfield had to provide jobs for local people.

-Deputy leader of the council Graham Chapman said it was not enforceable but he expected Westfield to co-operate.'Not appropriate'
+Deputy leader of the council Graham Chapman said it was not enforceable but he expected Westfield to co-operate.

 Mr Chapman said the city council had similar agreements with other developers in previous years.